-SECTION 8: Member should neither acquire nor sell an interest in, or buy for himself, any member of his family, firm, or any entity in which he has substantial interest, vessels listed with him, or his firm, without making the true situation known to the listing owner or prospective purchaser.
+SECTION 8: Member should neither acquire nor sell an interest in, or buy for themself, any member of their family, firm, or any entity in which they have substantial interest, vessels listed with them, or their firm, without making the true situation known to the listing owner or prospective purchaser.

 SECTION 10: It is the duty of the Member to be well informed on current market conditions in order to be in a position to advise clients as to the fair market value of vessels.

-SECTION 11: Member should not undertake to make an appraisal or render an opinion of value on any vessel where he has a present or contemplated interest unless such interest is specifically disclosed to all parties to the transaction.
-Member should not undertake to make an appraisal that is outside the field of his experience unless he obtains the assistance of an authority on such types of vessels, or unless the facts are fully disclosed to the client.
+SECTION 11: Member should not undertake to make an appraisal or render an opinion of value on any vessel where they have a present or contemplated interest unless such interest is specifically disclosed to all parties to the transaction.
+Member should not undertake to make an appraisal that is outside the field of their experience unless they obtain the assistance of an authority on such types of vessels, or unless the facts are fully disclosed to the client.
 In such circumstances, the authority so engaged should be identified and his contribution to the appraisal should be clearly set forth.

 SECTION 12: Member should always recommend the timely employment of an independent qualified marine surveyor as a condition precedent to the completion of a brokerage transaction.

 SECTION 13: Signs giving notice of any vessels for sale, rent, lease or exchange should not be placed on any vessel by more than one Member, and then only if specifically authorized by the owner.

 SECTION 14: Member should not submit or advertise vessels without authority and in any offering the price quoted should not be other than that agreed upon with the owner as the offering price.